-iVend surveyed more than 2,700 shoppers in 11 countries for this year’s survey, measuring attitudes and behaviors related to retail purchase decisions.
-Below we’ve summarized the results from South African consumers.
+iVend surveyed more than 2,700 shoppers in 11 countries for this year’s survey, measuring attitudes and behaviours related to retail purchase decisions.
+Below we’ve summarised the results from South African consumers.

 Winning Repeat Business at the Checkout

 Retailers can win or lose customers at the checkout in South Africa.
 This final step in the purchasing cycle is often the most frustrating for shoppers because of long lines or complicated payment solutions.
 Customers want a quick and easy experience, and want the option to do it themselves without a cashier.

 What is the number-one feature of a shopping experience that South African’s value the most?
 According to the survey, 79.6% said an easy, quick checkout process was important.
 Just under half of respondents (45.2%) said that a self-checkout station is a good reason to continue shopping with a retailer, which is in line with global preferences for self-checkout solutions.

 One of the big trends identified in this year’s survey was the importance of loyalty programs to consumers, and South Africa was no exception.
 Shoppers are participating in loyalty programs and letting those programs dictate where they decide to shop.
 It’s important to have an integrated loyalty program so that retailers can remain on consumers’ radar.

 According to the survey, 94.8% of customers have shopped with a retailer because of a loyalty program, and 88.8% participate in those programs in order to earn discounts and free items.
 In addition, 74.4% of respondents cited a loyalty program as the most valuable aspect of a shopping experience.

 Online Marketing’s Expanding Influence